timescale/docs/self-hosted/configuration/about-configuration.md

 the `TS_TUNE_MAX_BG_WORKERS`
 [Docker environment variable][docker-conf].

-Timescale parallel workers are configured with `max_parallel_workers`.
+TimescaleDB parallel workers are configured with `max_parallel_workers`.
 For larger queries, PostgreSQL automatically uses parallel workers if they are available.
 Increasing this setting can improve query performance for large queries that trigger the use of parallel workers.
 By default, this setting